 Ethical and sustainable sourcing

-Over 70% of our suppliers have been supplying Eurocell for more than 3 years.
+We have a loyal supplier base, of which over 70% have been suppliers to Eurocell for more than 3 years.
 All supply and tender agreements include the following statement:

 - The obligation to the global and local environment;